aslom/kperf/eventing.md

 That functionality will be wrapped into `kperf eventing prepare` command in near future.

-Currently establising connection for rereiving metrics and deploying driver jobs is done from command line.
+Currently establishing connection for retrieving metrics and deploying driver jobs is done from command line.

 #### Create tunnel to listen for metrics